fabien-h/acta/docs/quickstart.md

 # Quickstart

-This quickstart cover most of **Acta** in 2 minutes.
+This quickstart covers most of **Acta** in 2 minutes.

-There is also a short video if you prefer that format.
+There is also a long video if you prefer that format.

 <p>
   <a href="https://www.youtube.com/watch?v=3rSafOVOFS8" target="_blank" rel="noopener noreferrer">